Month: August 2016

 Our goal was to find and visit seven places.
 We managed to see them all!
 And we only got lost once…well, not really lost.
 We knew where we were, we just had to find our way through the maze of one way streets.

 Our first stop was the Mary, Queen of the World Cathedral.
 I’m not going to be able to tell you much about these places…again, the info we found was mostly in French.
 I can tell you that this cathedral was inspired by the St. Peter’s Basilica in Rome.
+Mary, Queen of the World Cathedral was built at the end of the 19th century.

 Since we’re talking about churches…I have a confession…my camera isn’t the quietest camera.
-The shutter is loud.
+The shutter is annoyingly loud.
 I could have happily shot tons of pictures in this cathedral, but it’s a working cathedral.
 There were people actively praying and I didn’t want to intrude.
 So, I got a few OK shots and just walked around soaking in the beauty.
 I did get a dome shot.
 Y’all know my love of domes.

 Our second stop was Notre-Dame Basilica of Montreal.
 The sun was not my friend here.
 So, you’ll have to suffer with a shoddy picture.

 We almost skipped going inside because you have to pay to get in.
 We walked in and our mouths dropped open.
 Pictures don’t even begin to do it justice.
 There are guided tours here.
 We didn’t do one since we were on a schedule.
 We overheard a tour guide tell her group that there are so many churches in Montreal that one closes almost weekly so the churches are now run like a business to stay open.
 Which is why we had to pay just to go inside.
+Notre-Dame Basilica of Montreal was built between 1824 and 1829.

 Our next stop was the Old Montreal neighborhood where the streets are still cobblestone and some the buildings date back to the 17th through 19th centuries.
 We had a good time wandering around and people watching.